The

 lots of extra features most people wouldn't think of including.
 Thus, the $895

-no need for separate digital outlets or separate high-current outlets, because
+there's no need for separate digital outlets or separate high-current outlets,

-all the AC traces on the circuit boards are extra-beefy half inch on both sides
+because all the AC traces on the circuit boards are extra-beefy half inch on

-of the board) to handle high current, and all of the outlets are isolated from
+both sides of the board) to handle high current, and all of the outlets are

-each other, with individual filtration for every outlet, to pre vent electrical
+isolated from each other, with individual filtration for every outlet, to pre

-anomalies thrown off by one component from sneaking into other com ponents through
+vent electrical anomalies thrown off by one component from sneaking into other

-the AC line.
-You can pretty much plug in anything to any outlet.
+com ponents through the AC line.
+You can pretty much plug in anything to any

-warts (the little AC adapters that come with so many products these days), and
+wall warts (the little AC adapters that come with so many products these days),

-includes current-sensing, so that when you turn on whatever's plugged in to this
+another includes current-sensing, so that when you turn on whatever's plugged

-outlet, the whole system fires up.
-(You can also flip a DIP switch so you can
+in to this outlet, the whole system fires up.
+(You can also flip a DIP switch

-just use this as an unswitched outlet.)
-Each of the six remaining outlets can
+so you can just use this as an unswitched outlet.)
+Each of the six remaining

-be configured as switched or unswitched.
-The outlets fire up and shut down one
+outlets can be configured as switched or unswitched.
+The outlets fire up and

-after the other, and you can adjust the delay between the out lets, so there's
+shut down one after the other, and you can adjust the delay between the out

-little chance of pops caused by turning on your source devices when the power
+lets, so there's little chance of pops caused by turning on your source devices

 There are also three pairs of F-connectors for antenna/cable/satellite